catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

 has been replaced by a new attribute, specific to the mapping.

-It was always intended that SQLAlchemy would have a "shorthand", declarative form of configuration, however the creation of Declarative was delayed in favor of continued work solidifying the mechanics of classical mapping.
+It was always intended that SQLAlchemy would have a shorthand, declarative form of configuration.
+However, the creation of Declarative was delayed in favor of continued work solidifying the mechanics of classical mapping.
 An interim extension called ActiveMapper existed early on, which later became the Elixir project, which redefines mapping constructs in a higher-level